ScaCap/action-surefire-report/README.md

 ### `github_base_url`

-Optional : If you use GitHub Enterprise, you can set this to the URL of your server(e.g. https://github.myorg.com/api/v3).
-The default is https://api.github.com/
+Optional: If you use GitHub Enterprise, you can set this to the URL of your server (e.g. https://github.myorg.com/api/v3).

 ## Example usage